omerakben/tuel-Selenium-WebDriver-RestSharp/loc.test/README.md

 ## Configuration
 1.  **Runsettings File**:
     -   Copy `TUEL.TestFramework.runsettings.example` to `TUEL.TestFramework.runsettings`.
-    -   Update the `TUEL.TestFramework.runsettings` file with your environment-specific values.
-This file contains parameters for API and UI base URLs, user credentials, Azure AD (Entra ID) configurations, and timeouts.
+    -   Update the new file with your environment-specific values.
+These parameters cover API and UI base URLs, user credentials, Azure AD (Entra ID) configurations, and timeouts.
     -   **Important**: For local development, you might create `TUEL.TestFramework.local.runsettings` and configure your IDE to use it.

 ## How to Run Tests